Bigg Boss 11: Bandgi’s Ex Dennis Nagpal Is HURT & SHOCKED; Says She Wore His Tee on Day 19!

 Dennis Added Further...

 "How can you allow any random guy to come close to you and get cozy?
 She is also equally involved and getting dirty.
-Now they are on next level.
+Now they are on the next level.
 Talking dirty, going to the washroom to make out."

 Dennis Doesn't Want To Enter BB House As Bandgi's BF